-Anna Andes, Ph.D., Associate Professor of Theatre, department head Erik K. Viker, M.F.A., Professor of Theatre Caleb Stroman, M.F.A., Assistant Professor of Theatre Jeanne Tiehen, Ph.D., Assistant Professor of Theatre Elizabeth Ennis, M.F.A., Artist in Costumes
+Anna Andes, Ph.D., Associate Professor of Theatre, department head

+Erik K. Viker, M.F.A., Professor of Theatre

+Daniel Ruppel, Ph.D., Visiting Assistant Professor of Theatre

+Caleb Stroman, M.F.A., Assistant Professor of Theatre

 - Students will develop proficiency in the methods of creating artistic and scholarly work and acquire abilities to integrate the study and practice of theatre. - Students will learn how to create and contribute to the discipline of theatre by recognizing and employing relevant and worthy theatre, non-theatre and interdisciplinary sources to inform their creative and scholarly activities. - Students will articulate artistic and scholarly vocabularies drawn from written, visual and physical texts that will support their continued practice and study of theatre. - Students will learn how to reflect upon and assess their work in critical and constructive ways by applying concepts, theories and methods within academic and professional contexts.